SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 Most examples are set up for easy exploration using simple, (mostly) self-contained ABAP classes, i.e. there is only one class pool including local classes/interfaces instead of multiple global classes/interfaces:
 - Global class (_Global Class_ tab in ADT):
   - Includes the `if_oo_adt_classrun` interface to run the class with F9 in ADT.
-  - Serves as the client that makes use of the local classes to demonstrate design pattern.
+  - Serves as the client that makes use of the local classes to demonstrate design patterns.
 Largely, the declarations and implementations in the CCIMP include are relevant for the conceptual considerations.
 - CCIMP include (_Local Types_ tab in ADT):
   - Contains various local classes/interfaces to demonstrate design patterns, allowing quick copying and pasting without creating multiple global classes.